There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 Why you have it

 Tools feel objective.
 Documents feel durable.
 Processes feel safe.
-If your background is engineering, finance, IT, or any discipline where the hard skill is your value, instinctively reaching for a framework is a habit built over years.
+If your background is engineering, finance, or IT, reaching for a framework is a habit built over years.
+It’s how you demonstrated value.

 Why PMI hates it

-Because PMBOK 7 is explicit: projects are delivered by people, tools serve the people-work, and the PM’s primary job is creating the conditions for the team and stakeholders to succeed.
-A PM who reaches for a document when a teammate is in tears is not the PM PMI wants to credential.
+PMBOK 7 is explicit: projects are delivered by people.
+Tools serve the people-work.
+The PM’s job is creating conditions for the team to succeed.
+A PM who grabs a document when a teammate is struggling is not the PM PMI wants to credential.

 How to detect it in your prep

 Read your missed-question list.
-How often did you pick an option that involved updating, reviewing, or referencing a project artifact when another option involved a conversation or facilitation?
-If that ratio is tilted toward artifacts, you have process-over-people bias.
+How often did you pick updating or reviewing an artifact when another option involved a conversation?
+If that ratio tilts toward artifacts, you have process-over-people bias.

 What to do